And I’ll testify of the battles You’ve won

 I jammed to this song so much in 2019, it was my highest played gospel song.

 This song is giving me pause in this season of my life.
 God still moves, He still works, He breaks all chains and He can work even where situations seem dead and hopeless.

-In light of the new phase I am in presently,I decided to share parenting-related articles
+the new phase I am in presently,I decided to share parenting-related articles

 Posted in Heart matters, home, life, Motherhood/ Parenting